Maryland Resources In-Depth

 - Maryland General Assembly

-- You can find a bill or a joint resolution from the current session:
+- Using Legislation by Session, you can find a bill or a joint resolution:

 - The web site provides bill history by legislative date, as well as different versions of the bill - First Reading, Third Reading, and Enrolled - as available.